Rice Farming Systems Advisor (Applied Research and Extension) AP 22-46

-- Passion and desire to pursue a career in Cooperative Extension
+- Interest in and a desire to pursue a career in Cooperative Extension.

-- Experience in building partnerships and with multidisciplinary teams
+- Experience in building partnerships and working in/with multidisciplinary teams.

 - Demonstrated ability to effectively plan projects, manage teams and implement an applied research and outreach program, including setting measurable goals and objectives.

 Learn more about Skills and Areas of Programmatic Review (including Professional Competence, University and Public Service and Affirmative Action and DEI) at: https://ucanr.edu/sites/anrstaff/files/319460.pdf

 - DEI: Further to the above, advisors are expected to share and exhibit UC ANR’s commitment to Diversity, Equity and Inclusion https://ucanr.edu/sites/Professional_Development/Office_-_Team_Management/Diversity_Equity_Inclusion_Belonging/